 classes needed to obtain an MIT Pirate Certificate: archery, fencing, pistol (or rifle), & sailing

 Whether you're interested in Division III varsity athletics or intramurals, MIT has a variety of fitness options to keep you active and having fun at the same time.
-Dance it out, hike away your stress, or start your own team!
+Dance it out, learn to hike, climb, ski, bike, camp, tramp, backpack, snowshoe, or canoe, or start your own team!

 Everyone knows being an MIT student can sometimes feel like drinking from a fire hose, but there are tons of resources and people who will help you on your journey.
 From academic deans and professors to upperclass mentors and peers, MIT’s collaborative culture fosters a support network that will help you be successful.
 Check out some of MIT’s many resources.